Practical Tips to Prepare for a New Baby

 I also suggest you spend some time alone.
 You will soon have a tiny human hanging off of you around the clock.
 Take some time to be just you before baby arrives.

-Did I forget something?
+Did I forget anything?
 Tell me your number one tip for practical ways to prepare for baby in the comments below!